kickaha2019/articles/Diary/2014/index.md

----
-blurb: We take a gondola ride in Venice and I attend Gamescom
+@blurb		We take a gondola ride in Venice and I attend Gamescom
----